Team-Outsiders/.github/README.md

-# .github
+#.github
-This is the repository
+This is the public profile page for the Jostar-Foundation organization.